Jayziv/summer-project/public/BlogVault/articles/to do.md

     - TODO
 ---

+**Investigate react-string-replace** might be a better fix to replacing images in my blog posts with ![[]] https://github.com/iansinnott/react-string-replace

 **Investigate GSAP** (GreenSock Animation Platform) - seems very powerful, come across before but jogged my memory when a job specification desired exposure to this technology - loving animation worth a looksie

 **Build portfolio designed**